erumd/Password-Generator/README.md

 I created an application that an employee can use to generate a random password length of 8-128.
 It prompts the user to select if they would like lower, upper, number, and/or special characters in their password.
 The page is responsive and works on different screen sizes.
 I used HTMl, CSS, and JavaScript to make this application.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).

 ## Mock-Up

 The following image shows the web application's appearance and functionality: